-Name of document Broad aims/ relevant policies Requirements of the document in relation to the Site Allocations DPD National Planning and Compulsory Purchase Requires all local planning authorities to prepare a Act 2004 Statement of Community Involvement (SCI).
-This sets out how the local community and stakeholders can get , · involved in the planning process with particular attention documents.

-given to community involvement in the preparation of Local Development Documents (LDD).
+Name of document Broad aims/ relevant policies Requirements of the document in relation to the Site Allocations DPD National Planning and Compulsory Purchase Act 2004 Requires all local planning authorities to prepare a Statement of Community Involvement (SCI).
+This sets out how the local community and stakeholders can get involved in the planning process with particular attention produce a Statement of Community Involvement to accompany certain planning given to community involvement in the preparation of Local Development Documents (LDD).
 National Planning Policy Framework (NPPF) - 2019 Sets out the Government's priorities for planning in England, and contains a general assumption in favour of sustainable development.
-The Site Allocations DPD must be in conformity with the NPPF.
 Planning Practice Guidance (NPPG) Provides further guidance to support the NPPF The Site Allocations DPD must be in conformity with the NPPF and therefore must heed the guidance set out in the NPPG.
 Localism Act 2011 Act that decentralises power as far as possible from central government to individuals, communities and councils.
 Introduces neighbourhood planning, amongst other key measures.
 The Localism Act 2011 was given Royal Assent on 15 th November 2011.
 The Site Allocations DPD must ensure Neighbourhood Plans are accounted for.
 Local Mid Sussex District Council - Statement of Community Involvement (2019) Sets out how the Council will engage with the public in the preparation and adoption of Development Plan Documents.
 To reflect the varying nature of the Development Plan Documents, different techniques are being used for each document to ensure that the appropriate engagement occurs.
 The production of the Site Allocations DPD has and will need to have regard to the community engagement methods for Development Plan Documents contained within this document.